rails/rails/guides/source/action_mailer_basics.md

 ### Action Mailer Configuration for GMail

-As Action Mailer now uses the Mail gem, this becomes as simple as adding to your `config/environments/$RAILS_ENV.rb` file:
+As Action Mailer uses the Mail gem, this becomes as simple as adding to your `config/environments/$RAILS_ENV.rb` file:

 ```ruby
 config.action_mailer.delivery_method = :smtp